gelatodigital/gelato-raas-op-w3f/README.md

 3) Fund the 1Balance

 We will need to fund 1Balance to pay for the transactions.
-For the time being, we fund 1balance depositing USDC on Polygon
+We can do tht deposit gETH on Goerli paying for all of W3F testnet transactions.

 <p align="left">
   <img src="https://github.com/gelatodigital/enzyme-poc/blob/master/images/balance.png?raw=true" width="350" title="hover text">